SJC-CS-Club/Student-SignIn/README.md

   - Whether the user is a CS Major
   - Whether the user needs help with Zybooks
 - Validates the input data
-- Writes the collected data to a file named `form.txt`
+- Writes the collected data to a file named `form.json`

 ## Requirements